hassanyazdanian/adjoint-bayesian-semiconductor/README.md

 ## Citation

 If you use this code, please cite the accompanying paper.
-A `CITATION.cff` file is included and should be updated with the final publication metadata.

 ## License

-License information is not finalized yet.
-Add a license before making the repository public.
+This project is licensed under the MIT License.
+See the LICENSE file for details.